JingQF/ShipSlicer3D/README.md

 1. The STL model is constructed based on the .iges model of KVLCC2, KCS, and DTMB5415 from [SIMMAN 2014](https://simman2014.dk/).
 2. The sample database is obtained from the STL models above using the proposed program.
 3. The database consists of three direction (x,y,z) of slice data of the ships.
-4. Each direction of data is consists of difference slice number.
+4. Each direction of folder is consists of detailed data under difference slice number.
 5. data name rules: xxx_xxx_xxx

 ### Cautions